testingonline143/neon-ai-modules/replit.md

 - Created static HTML demo page for testing serverless functionality
 - Added comprehensive deployment documentation for multiple platforms
 - Implemented CORS handling for cross-origin requests in serverless environment
+- Successfully migrated all API endpoints to serverless functions format
+- Database integration verified with PostgreSQL and Neon serverless driver
+- Project ready for deployment to Vercel with proper configuration files